Thapsamit/internshipNotes/README.md

    - Click on the "Settings" tab within the project.

+- Add tags to the gitlab runner
+- create and get url and token

    - In the left sidebar, select "CI/CD".

    - Scroll down to the "Runners" section and look for the "Specific Runners" or "Shared Runners" settings, depending on your setup.